A generalization of Aubin's result for a Yamabe-type problem on smooth metric measure spaces: Introduction

-In \cite{CaseYamabe} and \cite{CaseGNS}, Case considered some geometric invariants that he called the \textit{weighted Yamabe constants} which are a one-parameter family that interpolate between the Yamabe constant and the $\nu$-entropy when the parameter is zero and infinity, respectively.
-The Yamabe constant is analogue of the sharp constants Sobolev inequality and the $\nu$-entropy is analogue of the sharp constants Logarithmic inequality.
-Then the weighted Yamabe constants are invariants analogues of the sharp constants for the Gagliardo-Nirenberg-Sobolev inequalities.
-Since the Gagliardo-Nirenberg-Sobolev inequalities interpolate the Sobolev inequality and the Logarithmic inequality then the weighted Yamabe constants are in some sense naturals.
-We start by mentioning Del Pino and Dolbeault's result about the sharp Gagliardo-Nirenberg-Sobolev inequalities in the way as Case presented it in \cite{CaseYamabe}.
+In \cite{CaseYamabe} and \cite{CaseGNS}, Case considered some geometric invariants that he called the \textit{weighted Yamabe constants}, which constitute a one-parameter family and interpolate between the Yamabe constant and Perelman's $\nu$-entropy when the parameter is zero and infinity, respectively.
+The Yamabe constant is the curved analogue of the sharp Sobolev inequality, and the $\nu$-entropy is the curved analogue of the sharp logarithmic Sobolev inequality.
+The weighted Yamabe constants are thus curved analogues of a family of sharp Gagliardo-Nirenberg-Sobolev inequalities.